Geometric Study on Canonical Nonlinearity for FCC-based Binary Alloys: Introduction

 which generally exhibits complicated nonlinearity (hereinafter we call ``canonical nonlinearity (CN)'').

 To multilateraly address the CN, we have introduced two concepts of ``anharmonicity in structural degree of freedoms (ASDF)'' that is a special vector field on configuration space, and Kullback-Leibler divergence $D_{\textrm{KL}}$ on statistical manifold, which is the extention of ASDF to include further non-local CN information.
-We also confirm that the latter one can be further decomposed into three contributions in terms of SDF, i.e., deviation in CDOS from Gaussian $D_{\textrm{KL}}^{\textrm{dG}}$, nonseparability (NS) in SDF $D_{\textrm{KL}}^{\textrm{ns}}$ and nonadditivity in NS, where the last contribution is specific to multicomponent ($R\ge 3$) alloys under pair correlations.
-While we recently bridge the above two concepts of CN on different wolrds of configuration space and statistical manifold through stochastic thermodynamics, their direct correlation on real lattices is still totally unclear.
-We here tuckle this problem, to address how CN as vector field on configuration space and as divergence on statistical manifold correlates, and how their correlations are dominated, on fcc-based equiatomic binary alloys that have been most amply studied in the context of CN.
-We confirm that while $D_{\textrm{KL}}^{\textrm{dG}}$ exhibits significant positive correlation with ASDF, it does not totally hold for $D_{\textrm{KL}}^{\textrm{ns}}$, which can be naturally accepted since the former contribution explicitly depends on ASDF while the latter is independent.
-We find that average of $D_{\textrm{KL}}^{\textrm{ns}}$ over possible configurations can be well characterized by information about asymmetric Hausdorff distance in configurational polyhedra between practical and ideally separable system.
+We also confirm that for binary system, the latter one can be further decomposed into two contributions, i.e., local contribution of $D_{\textrm{KL}}^{\textrm{dG}}$ and non-local contribution of$D_{\textrm{KL}}^{\textrm{ns}}$.
+While we recently bridge the above two concepts of CN on configuration space and statistical manifold through stochastic thermodynamics, their direct correlation on real systems is still totally unclear.

+We here address this problem, to investigate how CN as vector field on configuration space and as KL divergence on statistical manifold correlates, and how their correlations are dominated, on fcc-based equiatomic binary alloys that have been most amply studied in the context of CN.
+We confirm that while local contribution in statistical manifold, $D_{\textrm{KL}}^{\textrm{dG}}$, exhibits significant positive correlation with the vector field, non-local contribution of $D_{\textrm{KL}}^{\textrm{ns}}$ does not exhibit effective correlation.
+We find that average of the non-local contribution over possible configurations show clear positive correlation with geometric distance in configurational polyhedra between practical and SDF-separable system.
 The details are shown below.